Airport Development Group (Northern Territory Airports)

 Indigenous Engagement Strategy public summaries provide a short version of the IES and are available here:

 Economic Impact and Public Benefit

-The most recent media release relating to NAIF’s support for NT Airports can be found here.
+View the most recent media release relating to NAIF’s support for NT Airports.

 “This investment will grow our reputation and capacity to attract bigger planes to carry more tourists and more of our region’s iconic products such as mud crabs, barramundi, mangoes and melons to the world.
 These can be processed through the new VHT plant and stored in the new cold storage facility before being air freighted straight out of Darwin, rather than being trucked to Queensland.”